 Show the full name and address as provided on Form W-9 on the information return filed with the IRS and on the copy furnished to the payee.
-If you made payments to more than one payee or the account is in more than one name, enter on the first name line only the name of the payee whose TIN is shown on the information return.
-You may show the names of any other individual payees in the area below the first name line.
+If you made payments to more than one payee or the account is in more than one name, enter on the first name line of the information return only the name of the payee whose TIN is shown on Form W-9.
+You may show the names of any other individual payees in the area below the first name line on the information return.
+Forms W-9 showing an ITIN must have the name exactly as shown on line 1a of the Form W-7 application.